marodorse/secure_network_design/README.md

 _Architecture implemented_ : hierarchical 3 tier with star topology.

-- Core layer : network backbone, high speed data transport, fast packet forwarding)
+- Core layer : network backbone, high speed data transport, fast packet forwarding).

-- Distribution layer : here routing filtering and policy enforcment services are implemented, it combines the serparated traffic from the access layer.
-Vlan segmentation and ACL are configured here
+- Distribution layer : It is on this layer that we implemented routing filtering and policy enforcement services.
+It combines the separated traffic from the access layer and does the Vlan segmentation, ACLs are configured here

 - Access layer : entry point for end devices, brings together the traffic from all the access points.

 **Why ?**

 Scalability, simplified management, enhanced security ( granular control )

 ### network diagram with annotations :
 ![diagram](https://github.com/marodorse/secure_network_design/assets/34199422/2eede354-9590-4563-a9c1-44054927b27d)